 Adults aged 60+ looking for access to resources and services that maintain or improve their quality of life.

 Caregivers and family members looking for a support system and services to help you better care for your loved one.

 We build relationships with our community partners to share resources and strengthen our mutual impact on the communities we all serve.

-We provide services for all seniors, age 60 and over, anyone age 18 or older living with a disability, and offer support for caregivers who reside in the cities of Chesapeake, Franklin, Norfolk, Portsmouth, Suffolk, and Virginia Beach, as well as Isle of Wight and Southampton counties.
+We provide services for all adults aged 60 and older and individuals with disabilities, and offer support for caregivers who reside in the cities of Chesapeake, Franklin, Norfolk, Portsmouth, Suffolk, and Virginia Beach, as well as Isle of Wight and Southampton counties.
 For services available to those that do not live in the cities listed, please visit the national Eldercare Locator at www.eldercare.gov.
 This service will connect you to Area Agencies on Aging throughout the United States – including the one closest to you or your loved one.

 No, we are also here to assist and support those individuals who work with seniors – including caregivers and family members who are calling in concern for their parents or relatives.

 We can help you find services for others in your family.